Sekuora/Fofaya-Tracker/README.md

    - Open Logs: The main way to check the logged data from the tracker.
    - System Tray: Makes the app run on the background.
 With right-click on tray icon you re-open the app.

-4. Logs Window: The logs window allows to visualize the data gathered from the tracker.
+**4. Logs Window:** The logs window allows to visualize the data gathered from the tracker.
 It is in a scale of 16 hours, as it is intended for productivity I considered the max to be 16 hours a day.
 Through the calendar widget you can choose which day to show in the graphs.
 And in filters, currently you can only filter the total time spent on every app.